JayanathP/aps-tutorial-postman/DA4ACAD/instructions/task-3.md

     ![AppBundel Registered](../images/task3-appbundle_registered.png "AppBundel Registered")

     `uploadParameters` shown in the preceding image contains the information required to upload the AppBundle to APS.
-This information is saved to a series of Postman Environment variables, so that it can be reused in the next step.
+This information is saved to a series of Postman Collection Variables, so that they can be reused in the next step.

     ![formData](../images/task3-appbundle_form_data.png "formData")